 Paul, now managing the company, has witnessed a multitude of struggles during downturns in the farm economy.
 In turn, this has driven his philosophy on fighting adversity and the lessons it teaches.
 Paul explains, “Whenever I have faced a challenge, I’ve learnt how to go out and fight the battle and never give up.
 You need to figure out how to grow again and move forward.
 Those are the times that make you think, re-approach and re-innovate.

-Ryan NT (formerly RFM NT) products are the result of decades of refinements and constant focus on developing new No-Till farm machinery.
-Further to this, being an industry leader in Australian farm machinery, Paul has travelled the world to share the best farming practices and techniques.
+Ryan NT has developed products after decades of refining and focusing on creating No-Till farm machinery.
+These developments have benefitted farmers seeding and precision planting around Australia and the world.
+Due to this, as an industry leader in Australian farm machinery, Paul has travelled the world to share the best farming practices and techniques.
 Paul says, “It doesn’t matter if I talk to a farmer in Kazakhstan or the USA – the business of farming comes down to the core.
 How they practice may vary, but how they approach the idea of getting seed in is practically the same.
 They say that Ryan NT (formerly RFM NT)’s products are an innovative, easy-to-use product that makes their planting practice more productive.”